 Group decision making is how teams get stuff done.
 We join forces in order to achieve our goals, creating groups, teams, and whole organizations in order to advance toward a vision.
 Making decisions on how to move forward is an important part of making this work, but when it comes to group decision making, the process can become messy or ineffective.

-Why is it so common to argue over whether a decision was taken or not?
-When should we decide together, and when is it ok for one person to go ahead?
+Why is it so common to argue over whether a group decision was taken or not?
+When should we decide together, and when is it ok for a group leader to go ahead with a final decision?
 What are the different ways of taking decisions?
-Which will work for you and your team?
-In this article we’ll cover all you need to know, as a facilitator or team lead, to guide your group to better decision making.
+Which will work for you and your group members?
+In this article we’ll cover all you need to know, as a facilitator or team lead, to improve your group decision making.

-There are, ultimately, two main advantages to deciding together:
+There are, ultimately, two main advantages to running a group decision making process:

 - Quality: Diversity of opinions can lead to more sustainable and more innovative solutions; risks can be spotted earlier when more pairs of eyes are scanning the horizon.

 - Buy-in: When people take part in choosing a course of action, they are more likely to contribute to its implementation.